Ohzuma/Dev_phraidai/README.md

 ## Acknowledgments

-wanna give a shoutout to the person that owns this repo-[https://github.com/Flomhw/Reactjobsandfilter/blob/Main/src/Jobs.js]
+wanna give a shoutout to the person that owns this repo- [Florian](https://github.com/Flomhw/Reactjobsandfilter/blob/Main/src/Jobs.js)

 this help me understand and implement so of the functionality thanks!!